saaw2/IIBProject17-18/README.md

 ### Pre-processing

-The images are 3-D volume tiff, you should transfer the stacks into arrays first by running the python Notebook CreateArraysForMulticlassImagesAndLabels.ipynb.
+The images are 3-D volume tiff, you should transfer the stacks into arrays first by running the [python Notebook](CreateArraysForMulticlassImagesAndLabels.ipynb).

 The data for training contains 34 128*128 images, which are far not enough to feed a deep learning neural network.
 To do data augumentation, an image deformation method was used, which was implemented in python using Keras.